tonymm81/Phone-app/README.md

 - forecast view is not yet ready.
 I have to come back to this issue.
 - i add some styles to menu and i notice that i have to build databases and use context first, and then i can continue developoing programs features.

+## version 103
+- I made the JustApp context.
+There all datahandling happens and there is database and apicalls also.
+I also plan that we cvan get the forecast based on devices location.
+I am not sure if the weatherapi allows that.
+- Now getting forecast and saving that to database works fine, and i also made some graphics to forecast.

+### bug:
+- forecast view time stamp wont show correct.
+- menu item is too small.